adtrace/adtrace_sdk_react_native/README.md

 ### <a id="et-track-event"></a>Track event

 You can use AdTrace to track all kinds of events.
 Let's say you want to track every tap on a button.
-Simply create a new event token in your [dashboard].
+Simply create a new event token in your [panel].
 Let's say that event token is `abc123`.
 You can add the following line in your button’s click handler method to track the click:

 ```js
 var adtraceEvent = new AdTraceEvent("abc123");